carla-simulator/carla/Docs/adv_digital_twin.md

 ## OpenStreetMap browser

 To open the OSM browser, open the content browser and navigate to `CarlaToolsContent/OnroadMapGenerator`.
-Double click on *UW_OnRoadMainWidget*.
+Right click on *UW_OnRoadMainWidget* and select *Launch Editor Utility Widget* from the context menu.
 This will open the tool's interface.

 ![osm_interface_open](img/open_digital_twin_tool.png)